 Under Previous GAAP, lease rentals were recognised as an expense after giving straight lining impact.
 Under Ind AS 116, the lessee shall recognise right of use assets and lease liabilities at the inception of lease.
-Right of use asset shall be depreciated over the lease period and lease liability shall be classified as financial liability and finance cost shall be charged on it for each reporting period.
+Right of use asset is being depreciated over the lease period and lease liability is classified as financial liability and finance cost is charged on it for each reporting period.
 The above calculated amount is cumulative of depreciation on right-of-use assets, finance cost element and reversal of lease rent expenses.